kizto86/Static-node-and-express-site/README.md

 npm init
 ```

-to setup a package.json file
+To setup a package.json file.

 To install the packages run